Popular Devi Temples in Uttarakhand

 06. Gangotri Temple, Uttarakhand

-The second to be finished in the Char Dham Yatra shrines; Gangotri Temple is built to celebrate the sanctity of the River near the region of her actual physical origins at Gaumukh glacier.
-In fact, it is Bhagirathi, the river’s principal tributary that originates at Gangotri.
-As per myths, King Bhagirath engaged in rigorous penances to free his ancestors from the clutches of a certain curse that befell upon them that rendered their ascent to salvation impossible.
+The second to be finished in the Char Dham Yatra shrines, Gangotri Temple is built to celebrate the sanctity of the River near the region of her actual physical origins at Gaumukh glacier.
+It is Bhagirathi, the river’s principal tributary, that originates at Gangotri.
+As per myths, King Bhagirath engaged in rigorous penances to free his ancestors from the clutches of a certain curse that had befell them that rendering their ascent to salvation impossible.
 As an answer to his prayers, the heavenly river Ganga agreed to descend upon earth, the purity of her waters an antidote for one’s karmic sins.

 The Gangotri shrine is a mere 4 km drive from Uttarkashi.
-It falls second in the shrines to be visited as per char dham Yatra.
+It falls second in the shrines to be visited as per the Char Dham Yatra.

 07. Dhari Devi Temple, Rudraprayag

 Did you know that Dhari Devi is considered to be the guardian deity of the entire state of Uttarakhand?
-Also, she is evoked as the supreme protector of Char Dham pilgrimage trail.
+Also, she is invoked as the supreme protector of the Char Dham pilgrimage trail.
 The temple here celebrates the fierce form of Shakti’s upper half as Dhari Devi, while her lower half is venerated as Kali at Kalimath.
-An interesting feature is that the temple’s deity undergoes transformation from a young girl to an old woman in the course of a single day, reflecting, perhaps, the impermanent nature of material reality.
+An interesting feature is that the temple’s deity undergoes transformation from a young girl to an old woman in a single day, reflecting, perhaps, the impermanent nature of material reality.

-This venerated Shakti peeth is located on the beautiful banks of River Alaknanda.
-The mighty flow of the river reflects the fiery Goddess’ Shakti too.
+This venerated Shakti Peeth is located on the beautiful banks of the River Alaknanda.
+The mighty flow of the river reflects the fiery Goddess Shakti, too.
 Since it falls en route to Badrinath, on the Rudraprayag- Srinagar road, pilgrims of Char Dham offer their humblest obeisance before the Mother before they continue further.

 08. Kalimath, Rudraprayag

 The lower half of the Devi worshipped as Dhari Devi is said to be contained in the sacred shrine at Kalimath.
-In fact, Kali is worshipped as her Sri Yantra and not an idol in the temple.
-This is one of the rare, and probably the only shrine that worships Goddess Lakshmi and Goddess Saraswati together with Maa Kali.
+Kali is worshipped as her Sri Yantra and not as an idol in the temple.
+This is one of the rare, and probably the only, shrine that worships Goddess Lakshmi and Goddess Saraswati together with Maa Kali.
 The village of Kalimath falls between Guptakashi and Ukhimath.
-In fact, the village is said to have been the birthplace of the famous Sanskrit poet Kalidas.
+The village is said to have been the birthplace of the famous Sanskrit poet Kalidas.

 09. Surkanda Devi Temple, Dhanaulti

 One cannot afford to miss breathing in the sacred air of Surkanda Devi Temple if one is visiting Dhanaulti hill station.
 The temple can be reached only after walking for about 3 km from Kadukkai, the nearby village.
 The temple marks the place at which Goddess Sati’s head fell.
 The site reverberates with intense spiritual magnetism.
-Combine this with the aesthetic wonder the hills and the dense forests prepare in this sacred site and one finds the perfect indulgence for one’s senses and spiritual heart at Surkanda Temple.
-The stunning views of neighboring Himalayan vales and peaks the hilltop offers is such a delight.
+Combine this with the aesthetic wonder the hills and the dense forests prepare in this sacred site, and one finds the perfect indulgence for one’s senses and spiritual heart at Surkanda Temple.
+The stunning views of neighboring Himalayan valleys and peaks from the hilltop are such a delight.

 10. Chandrabadani Devi Temple, Tehri Garhwal

 The temple of Chandrabadani Devi is situated upon the majestic mountain Chandrabadani.
 Temple’s legend cites the shrine to have been where Goddess Sati’s torso fell.
 Even the many tridents scattered all over the place is attributed to them having been her weapons.
-The panoramic views of the nearby mountains of Badrinath, Kedarnath and Surkanda the mountaintop offers is so endearingly beautiful one would hardly want to leave the heavenly site.
-The temple is also noted for its not having an idol as the centre of worship, instead the revered Shri Yantra is worshipped.
-In order to reach the temple, one needs to travel till Jamnikhal which is a 31 km drive from Devprayag.
-An additional drive of 7 km plus an uphill 1 km trek and one enters the holy premises of Chandrabadani Temple.
+The panoramic views of the nearby mountains of Badrinath, Kedarnath, and Surkanda, the mountaintop, are so endearingly beautiful that one would hardly want to leave the heavenly site.
+The temple is also noted for not having an idol as the centre of worship; instead, the revered Shri Yantra is worshipped.
+In order to reach the temple, one needs to travel to Jamnikhal, which is a 31 km drive from Devprayag.
+An additional drive of 7 km plus an uphill 1 km trek, and one enters the holy premises of Chandrabadani Temple.

 11. Gaurikund Temple, Gaurikund

-The trek towards Kedarnath during Char Dham pilgrimage begins from Gaurikund.
+The trek to Kedarnath during the Char Dham pilgrimage starts from a place called Gaurikund.
 This is the sacred soil that saw the transfiguration of Uma from a human maiden infatuated with her Beloved to Goddess Parvati, awakened embodiment of Shakti Herself.
-In fact, the rigorous ascetic penances the Goddess undertook to engender this metamorphosis is supposed to have taken place at its sacred pond Gaurikund after which the entire village is named.
+In fact, the rigorous ascetic penances the Goddess undertook to engender this metamorphosis are supposed to have taken place at its sacred pond, Gaurikund, after which the entire village is named.
 There is a cave temple dedicated to Devi nearby.
 Another legend associated with the sacred shrine is that this is where Devi Parvati created Lord Ganesha out of soap bubbles from her body.
 Can a place get any holier than this?

 12. Kasar Devi Temple, Almora